It is a dark old mansion that sits by the placid surface of Lake.

 I grinned a bit, and saw Julian blush deeply as a huge smile broke out on his face.
 “Thank you, sir.”

 “Come.
 We have urgent matters to discuss.”
 Zarius led us both into the conference room.
 A large circular black marble table sat in the center of the room.
 With seats all around it, one for each of the members.
 A harsh white light cast its beam on the table itself, and the table alone.
 The rest of the room was always kept pitch black, with the exception of a series of dimly lit video screens on the wall.
 You could only see the council members…their assassins stayed hidden in the darkness surrounding them.
-This was the Circle Nocturnus…the governing Elders of Sector 9…and this is where the balance was built, and where it is kept.
+This was the Circle Nocturnus…the governing Elders of Sector 9 in Chicago…and this is where the balance was built, and where it is kept.

-Navius stared mischievously at me from across the table, and Zarius led us in a short motto in verzpertillio before bringing the meeting to order.
+Navius stared at me mischievously from across the table, and Zarius led us in a short spoken motto in verzpertillio before bringing the meeting to order.
 A motto that, in short, means…’to bring the morals of daylight into darkness, and serve the dire needs of our kind with no ill intent.’
 That said, Lord Zarius stood up from his seat, and addressed the council.

 Masato took out his notepad, and began writing instantly.
 Blindly recording the conversation word for word.
 While Mistress Simone slowly leaned forward with interest.

-“This one is different.”
+“This time, it′s different.”
 Navius said.